bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 A closure is when a parent function returns another function; however, the returned inner function still has access to its parent functions scope including variables and arguments.

 Whenever we have a function that returns another function we have the possiblity of creating a closure.
-If the returned function has access to the parent function / outerscope variables or arugments then that is considered an example of closure.
-The closure 'scopes' the outer functions variables and arguments.
-This allows us to create `private variables` which we will discuss in detail in a moment.
+If the returned function accesses the outer functions variables or arugments then that is considered closure.
+Closure 'scopes' the outer functions variables and arguments.
+This allows us to create `private variables` which we will discuss in further detail later.
 Quick note, the terms outerfunction and parent function are synonymous.

 Lets take a look at a brief example of closure.